verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] Who are you when in the dark?
 - [ ] Unconcealed indignation
 - [ ] Stunning absence
+- [ ] Scylla and Charybdis - 2 dangers of extreme.